Make A Difference In The Lives Of Others

 Benefits of using ACE for the Medical Industry

 The ACE process can etch all medically approved metals, such as Stainless Steel & Sandvik.
-We are Europe’s only production etching line for Titanium alloys.
+We are Europe’s only production line for Titanium etching.

 We offer several additional post-process technologies, including forming, finishing and plating.
 These help our customers produce both 2D and 3D finished components.

-The ACE etching process can produce extremely fine microchannels in either Titanium alloys or Stainless Steel.
+The ACE etching process can produce extremely fine microchannels in either Titanium alloys or Stainless Steel etching.

 ACE etch many thousands of titanium mesh designs for customers from cranial and facial implants to high precision mesh for dental implants.
 After etching, the parts are completely stress & burr-free and can be supplied coloured.